ParkOneCapital/nubly-research-modern-fintech-future/_sources/3-banking-book-interest-income.md

-# The Modern Banking Book:
+# The Modern Banking Book: Interest Income

 As fintech reshapes financial services, the traditional banking model is evolving to incorporate both Banking-as-a-Service (BaaS) and fintech-enabled offerings.
 Here, we explore how modern banking operations—impact the  banking book, non-interest income, core systems, and risk management.
 Our goal is to create a view around the impact of innovation, addressing legacy / risk challenges, and meeting new market demands.